Knowing how to get wider shoulders is a tough nut to crack; that is to say, they’re tough when you don’t know how.

 Upright rows are a fantastic way to target the anterior deltoids whilst also integrating the trapezius at the same time; it’s simply a great mass builder.

-To perform this exercise you should ideally use a bent “EZ” bar; this will accommodate your wrists in a more comfortable manner than a standard barbell leading to your enhanced focus on targeting the muscles without any distractions.
+How-To: Use a bent “EZ” bar; this will accommodate your wrists in a more comfortable manner than a standard barbell leading to your enhanced focus on targeting the muscles without any distractions.

 Ensure that you always squeeze at the very top of the movement and control the negative (downwards element) as this will ensure you fully “attack” the muscles in question.

 This is a lift that requires good form for the best results and to avoid injury.
 Whenever working the shoulder area muscles, care must be taken to avoid injuring the shoulders.
 Avoid heavy weights with this exercise.

 The seated dumbbell shoulder press is the standard version of the movement (the Arnie press being the more advanced version) that places strain primarily on the anterior deltoids.

 How-To: To perform this movement you simply need to start with the dumbbells facing outwards (they should be placed just above the shoulder caps) and extend the arms overhead, ensuring you leave a slight bend at the elbow.
 Always hold and squeeze at the bottom of each rep.

 Tip: One of the biggest mistakes made when dumbbell shoulder pressing is to neglect the full range of movement; if you do not come down to just above the shoulder cap then you will not fully integrate all of the necessary muscle fibers.